koladilip/sigl-studio/EXAMPLES.md

-# SITL Examples
+# SIGL Examples

-This directory contains examples demonstrating how to generate images from SITL (Scene Instruction and Transformation Language) code.
+This directory contains examples demonstrating how to generate images from SIGL (Structured Image Generation Language) code.

 ## Quick Start